Creating a SaaS without a login: a cheat code?

 Potential SEO benefits

-If you design your product to work without a login, you are also (in theory) making it very easily accessible to the Googlebot.
+If you design your product to work without a login, you are also (in theory) making it easily accessible to the Googlebot.
 The Googlebot is the web crawler software used by Google, which collects documents from the web to build a searchable index for the Search engine.
-This can potentially be a double-edged sword, with the Googlebot getting at thinks that it shouldn’t know about.
+This can potentially be a double-edged sword, with the Googlebot getting at things that it shouldn’t know about.
 Yup, that’s happened to me.

 Another, bigger, benefit is that your users will probably share content much more readily if it is easy to access.
 To use another home-grown example: a major driver of organic growth for Keepthescore has been people posting their scoreboards to Facebook, Twitter and their blogs.
 This is a very strong signal for Google and others that your webpage has high relevance.